Armok628/mogue/README.md

 # rogue-test
-Written in C++ for learning experience
+Written in C++ for learning experience.
 Now using ncurses!